evan3v4n/Calculator/README.md

 # Calculator
-Calculator web app built with HTML and Javascript
+Calculator web app built with HTML, CSS and Javascript